aplteam/MarkAPL/MarkAPL.md

 Images are implemented so that an image can be included into a paragraph, a list, a blockquote and table cells.
 If you want an image outside such an element then you are advised to insert it as [HTML block](#HTML-blocks) with an `<img>` tag.

-The original syntax of Markdown-images was of limited use because there was no way to specify either height or width.
+The original syntax of Markdown-images was of limited valuen because there was no way to specify either height or width.
 In **_MarkAPL_** however one can get around this limitation with [Special attributes](#).

 The full syntax: